Bipolar-Games/Cable-Physics/README.md

-# Cable Physics System for Unity
+# Cable Physics (for Unity)

 [![Unity 2020.3+](https://img.shields.io/badge/unity-2020.3%2B-blue.svg)](https://unity3d.com/get-unity/download)
 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/license/mit)

 ## Description
-The Cable Physics System is a Unity asset that simulates cable behavior with wrapping around walls, inspired by the mechanics seen in games such as Filament and Poppy's Playtime.
+The Cable Physics is a Unity asset that simulates cable behavior with wrapping around walls, inspired by the mechanics seen in games such as Filament and Poppy's Playtime.
 This system provides dynamic and visually appealing cable simulation, which can be used for a variety of applications in games development.

 ## Components
 Overview of key components of the system